gbdev/pandocs/content/Power_Up_Sequence.md

 `  [$FFFF] = $00   ; IE`

 It is not a good idea to assume the above values will always exist.
-A later version GameBoy could contain different values than these at reset.
+A later version Game Boy could contain different values than these at reset.
 Always set these registers on reset rather than assume they are as above.

-Please note that GameBoy internal RAM on power up contains random data.
+Please note that Game Boy internal RAM on power up contains random data.
-All of the GameBoy emulators tend to set all RAM to value \$00 on entry.
+All of the Game Boy emulators tend to set all RAM to value \$00 on entry.

-Cart RAM the first time it is accessed on a real GameBoy contains random data.
-It will only contain known data if the GameBoy code initializes it to some value.
+Cart RAM the first time it is accessed on a real Game Boy contains random data.
+It will only contain known data if the Game Boy code initializes it to some value.